 Making a will ensures that the people, organisations and charities that you want to benefit at the time of your death will benefit.
 It also enables you to set out particular funeral wishes.

-The best way to make a will is to contact a solicitor so that your particular circumstances can be discussed and your will tailor made to your meet requirements.
+The best way to make a will is to contact a reputable company or solicitor so that your particular circumstances can be discussed and your will tailor made to your meet requirements.

 Once a will has been prepared and signed it can be changed by you at any time either by it being completely re-written, perhaps if your circumstances change or if the people whom you wish to benefit change or die, or minor changes can be implemented by way of a codicil.
 Either way it is important for you to have a document that will fully reflect your wishes and is up to date and as tax efficient as possible.